Hal Sparks: Early life

-Sparks was born on September 25, 1969, in Cincinnati, Ohio, but grew up in Peaks Mill, Kentucky.
+Sparks was born on September 25, 1969, in Cincinnati, Ohio, but grew up in Peaks Mill, Kentucky, outside of Frankfort.

 Sparks played Dungeons & Dragons every Sunday with a group of friends at the local library in Frankfort.
 At the age of 11, he became a "de facto dungeon master" because none of his friends wanted to do the reading required to be a dungeon master.

 When he was 14 years old, he moved to the Chicago area and enrolled at New Trier High School in Winnetka, Illinois, where he entered the theater department.
 Despite some initial opposition by his father, by 15 he began performing standup comedy and by 17 he won the title of "Chicago's Funniest Teenager" from a stand-up contest sponsored the Chicago Sun-Times.

 Career

-Film appearances
+Film

 His first breakout role in a mainstream movie was in Dude, Where's My Car?
 (2000), as Zoltan, the bubble-wrapped leader of a clan of nerds obsessed with outer space.
 In a 2009 interview with We Are Movie Geeks, he confirmed he created the hand gesture in a "Z" formation.
 The "Z" hand gesture became the celebratory sign of choice among the members and fans of baseball's Pittsburgh Pirates, of whom Sparks is a fan, starting in 2012.
 On July 25, 2012, he threw out the first pitch during a Pirates/Cubs series at PNC Park.

 Sparks has appeared in other films, including Dickie Roberts: Former Child Star and Spider-Man 2, where he had a cameo as the elevator passenger who enjoys an awkward moment with Spider-Man.
 He also appeared in the opening scene of the 2009 Mike Judge film Extract, as one of the guitar salesmen scammed out of a guitar by the con-woman played by Mila Kunis.

 In 2004, he starred as Deputy Dale in the independently produced Lightning Bug, which was written and directed by Robert Hall, who was an original bandmate in Hal's hard rock band Zero 1.